 Attention can also be a factor.
 If kids have

-trouble with focus, they may tune out at some point.
+, they may tune out at some point.
 That’s especially true when they’re asked to produce rhymes.